Andrew-Pelham/enigma-rpg/docs/SRD_1.1.md

 - Don't feel the need to add lots of sub-plots and things happening in the background.
 It's certainly a good thing to have a twist or a secret to deploy, but the players will likely be driving the main focus of the adventure

 - You are not the villain.
-You might be playing a villainous adventurer sometimes, but you are still a friend at the table.
+You might be playing a villainous character sometimes, but you are still a friend at the table.
 You should be rooting for the adventurers, helping them find whatever bonuses they can get.

 - When in doubt, err on the rule of cool.
 If you don't know whether or not the players' zany plan will actually work, let them try!
 This doesn't mean you have to grant their every wish, but it never hurts to allow one more dice roll.